lorrainescanlon/brendan-the-navigator/README.md

 ![Footer](docs/images/footer.PNG)

 ### Features Left to Implement
 - As a future add on, a feature that would display the results on the vote button.
-Shown as a graphic to illustrate what percentage of users believe Brendan reached
-  America versus the percentage that believe he didn't.
+Shown as a graphic to illustrate what percentage of users believe Brendan reached America versus the percentage that believe he didn't.
 - An interactive map of Brendans 7 year voyage would be a great feature to support the existing content.
 - I think on very large devices a horizontal implementation of the timeline could make better use of screen space.
 ## Testing
-- This page has been tested on different browsers such as Chrome, Firefox and Microsoft Egde.
+- This page has been tested on different browsers such as Chrome, Firefox and Microsoft Edge.
 - Responsiveness and functionality have been tested on all screen sizes using the dev tools device toolbar.
 - All links internal and external have been tested and are working.
 - I have tested the contact form validation for text and email input fields.